Jacob-Ham/writeups/OffSecLabs/FunboxEasy/writeup.md

 ![alt text](images/5.png)

-I see PHP and SQL are mentioned which immidiatly makes me thing sqli ---> php reverse shell as out way in, scrolling down more theres an admin login link, we are greeted with a login page lets try sqli to bypass the password.
+I see PHP and SQL are mentioned which immediately makes me thing sqli ---> php reverse shell as out way in, scrolling down more theres an admin login link, we are greeted with a login page lets try sqli to bypass the password.